TeselaGen/api-client/README.md

-# TeselaGen Python API Client.
+# TeselaGen Python API Client

 The _TeselaGen Python API Client_ runs on Python 3.

 **NOTE :** All the following commands are supposed to be run on the _base_ directory, unless specified.

 ## Library Installation

 This library contains the TeselaGen Python API Client.

 To install it locally,